dankuck/dankuck.github.io/_drafts/national-surveys.md

 If you noticed that a survey of what doctors smoke isn't a survey of what doctors recommend, give yourself 10 points.

+If you noticed that a survey of what doctors smoke ignores all the doctors who '''don't''' smoke eat a chocolate.
+You deserve a real reward.

-If you noticed that doctors aren't scientists, give yourself the rest of the bucketful of points.
+If you noticed that doctors aren't scientists, give yourself the rest of the bucketful of points and promise to take yourself out somewhere nice.

 ## The Truth

-The truth is that a lot of real scientists&#42; got paid a lot of money to claim that tobacco could not be linked to lung cancer.
+The truth is that a lot of real scientists&#42; got paid a lot of money to
+<a href="http://phys.org/news91078097.html">claim</a> that tobacco
+could not be linked to lung cancer.

 &#42;Yes, real scientists including people with degrees and people who did real, good work in both the application and the theoretical sides of science.
 There's no reason to say these weren't scientists.

-This included R. A. Fisher who discovered much of what we know about statistics.
+This included <a href="http://en.wikipedia.org/wiki/R._A._Fisher">R. A. Fisher</a> who discovered much of what we know about statistics.
 He famously taught the world that correlation does not imply causation, an arrow in the quiver of any good Internet arguer.

 ## The Muddy Waters

-These people were mistaken, partly out of their own willfull ignorance in the face of so much money from the tobacco industry.
+These people were mistaken about tobaco, partly out of their own willfull ignorance in the face of so much money from the tobacco industry.
 But there's more.

 At the time, opposing tobacco use made you look almost prudish.
 There was a popular push back against the puritanical mindset.
 And so it would seem regressive to find any reason to oppose